stanford-oval/genie-toolkit/README.md

 If you wish to avoid almond-cloud, you can prepare the paraphrasing HITs with:
 ```
-genie mturk-make-paraphrase-hits -i mturk-input.tsv -o paraphrasing-hits.csv
+genie mturk-make-paraphrase-hits -o paraphrasing-hits.csv < mturk-input.tsv
 ```
-The resulting `paraphrasing-hits.csv` will be suitable to use on Amazon MTurk using the template provided in [data/mturk-paraphrasing-template.html].
+The resulting `paraphrasing-hits.csv` will be suitable to use on Amazon MTurk using the template provided in [data/mturk/paraphrasing-template.html](data/mturk/paraphrasing-template.html).
 Note that the on-the-fly validation provided by this template is more limited than the one performed by almond-cloud, due to limitations of the MTurk platform; hence, subsequent validation might end up rejecting more HITs.

 After using the embedded template, you can prepare the validation HITs with:
 ```
-genie mturk-make-validation-hits -i paraphrasing-results.csv -o validation-hits.csv --validation-count 5
+genie mturk-make-validation-hits -o validation-hits.csv < paraphrasing-results.csv
 ```

-`--validation-count` will control how many validators will be asked to check each sentence.
+The template for validation HITs lives at [data/mturk/validation-template.html](data/mturk/validation-template.html)

 Finally, after completing the validation HITs, you can obtain the paraphrasing dataset with:
 ```